Artartur/CRUD/README.md

 * Change database connection data (const db on server.js)
 * Run npm start
 * Go to server/ directory
-* Run nodemon server.js - To start the backend
+* Run nodemon server.js in another terminal tab - To start the backend

 **On Expo app, Press "Scan QR Code" and scan the QR code that is shown on terminal after running npm start**